 The Beginning is a Great Place to Start

 Early intervention is a support and educational system for very young children who have developmental delays or disabilities.
-(In some cases after being in an abusive and/or neglected situation.)
 It provides huge benefits to children during their crucial early years of development.

 Cognitive Intervention: